Enabling Clover for Bamboo

 - Generates statistics and charts for a plan summary

-On the 'Artifacts' tab, click Create Definition and complete the form as follows:
+In the Artifacts tab, click Create artifact and complete the form as follows

 This should begin with with "Clover Report".

 This should point to the HTML report directory (e.g. target/site/clover)